top of page

 - 11 lb Mylar bags

-- Hands on growing to use less herb and pesticides and maintain healthy soils
+- Hands-on growing to use less herb and pesticides and maintain healthy soils

 - Learn more about our sustainability here.

-Did you know hops are a bine, not a vine?
+Did you know hops are a BINE, not a vine?
 On a bine, the stem itself twists around, verses a vine that sends out tendrils to hold on.

 the nuts and bolts of it

-From the mill, the pellets go through a cooling drum and spread out until they're below 50°.
-We then double nitrogen purge and vacuum seal the pellets in mylar bags
+From the mill, the pellets go through a cooling drum where they’re spread out until they're below 50°.
+We then double nitrogen purge and vacuum seal the pellets in mylar bags to ensure no oxygen remains in the package.
+After that, they're ready to be a part of your next delicious craft beer.

 "I love these hops!
 They are the nicest Crystals I have ever smelled!"